jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   .../pumping_python

-Your tree will also look different because of different ways of drawing and sorting

-continue with :ref:`how to work in directories`
+Your tree will also look different because of different ways of drawing and sorting.
+Continue with :ref:`how to work in directories`

 ----